 2. Start squatting

-Squats will help prepare your pelvic floor muscles for birth and strengthen your leg muscles during pregnancy.
+Squats (where you stand with legs shoulder width apart and squat down to 90 degrees) will help to prepare your pelvic floor muscles for birth and strengthen your leg muscles during pregnancy.
 By performing a variety of squats you’ll have more endurance in your birthing positions.
-This will allow gravity to assist with making the pelvic opening wider, giving your baby a bit more room to push through.
+This will also allow gravity to assist with making the pelvic opening wider, giving your baby a bit more room to push through.

 3. Consider a water birth

-Water births are considered much less painful, because the warm water acts as a natural pain reliever.
-It also helps to relax and calm the birthing mother during contractions.
+Studies have shown that water births are considered much less painful, because the warm water acts as a natural pain reliever.
+It also helps to relax and calm you down during contractions.
 The jury’s still out, but some studies do suggest that lukewarm water may lower the chances of severe vaginal tearing and may also improve blood flow to the uterus, according to WebMD.

 4. Choose the right birth position

-The position you are in when pushing plays a big role in whether or not you are more likely to tear.
-Lying down or lying down with your legs held up, or semi-reclining positions, reduce the size of the pelvic floor and thus increase the likelihood that you will tear.
+The position you are in when pushing plays a big role in whether or not you will be at risk of tearing.
 The best position for birthing your baby is the one you feel most comfortable in.
 But some of the least stressful positions for the perineum include:

 5. Perineal massage

-Preparing the perineum during pregnancy has been shown to reduce the risk of tearing in moms having their first vaginal birth.
+Preparing the perineum has been shown to reduce the risk of tearing in moms having their first vaginal birth.
+According to the National Childbirth Trust in the UK, it’s quite simple to perform a perineal massage.
+The perineum is the area between the vagina and the anus.
+Here’s how to massage the area: